-Note: It is important to realize that your Linux system will not prevent you from certain destructive actions.
+Note: The shell will not prevent you from making accidentally destructive actions.
 If you are renaming a file and choose a name that already exists, the previous file will be overwritten by the file you are moving.
 There is no way to recover the previous file if you accidentally overwrite it.

-mv command, we could move or rename a file or directory, but we could not duplicate it.
+mv command, you could move or rename a file or directory, but you could not duplicate it.
 The

 cp command can make a new copy of an existing item.

 For instance, you can copy

 mv operation, after which